asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 The complete code is located at github.com/oklahomer/protoactor-go-sender-example.

 ## Message Definition
-Because messages are sent from one node to another over wire, they must be serializable.
+Because messages are sent from one member to another over wire, they must be serializable.
 Proto.actor employs pre-existing, well-known Protocol Buffers for data serialization instead of inventing a new serialization protocol.
 Before getting started, be sure to install protoc and gogoprotobuf’s protoc-gen-gogoslick to generate Golang code.
 In addition to those tools, one proto.actor-specific tool is required.
 Run the below command to install the binary.
 A developer needs to specify dev branch by adding @dev at the end since this is not yet merged to master branch as of 2021-05-03.

 ```bash
 $ go get github.com/AsynkronIT/protoactor-go/protobuf/protoc-gen-gograinv2@dev